ClavinK/AM-I-MUSIC/README.md

 - **Scikit-learn Documentation**: [Scikit-learn](https://scikit-learn.org/stable/)

 By following these steps, you should be well on your way to creating a successful music genre classification project.
 Good luck!

+Some other resources for machine learning: https://www.youtube.com/watch?v=szyGiObZymo --> Video Series starts here and continues